fangwei123456/spikingjelly/docs/source/index.rst

 .. _index_en:

-Welcome to spikingflow's documentation
+Welcome to SpikingFlow's documentation
 ############################################

-`spikingflow <https://github.com/fangwei123456/spikingflow>`_ is an open-source deep learning framework for Spiking Neural Network (SNN) based on `PyTorch <https://pytorch.org/>`_.
+`SpikingFlow <https://github.com/fangwei123456/spikingflow>`_ is an open-source deep learning framework for Spiking Neural Network (SNN) based on `PyTorch <https://pytorch.org/>`_.

 * :ref:`中文首页 <index>`

 Installation
 ----------------

-Note that spikingflow is based on PyTorch.
-Please make sure that you have installed PyTorch before you install spikingflow.
+Note that SpikingFlow is based on PyTorch.
+Please make sure that you have installed PyTorch before you install SpikingFlow.

 Install from `PyPI <https://pypi.org/project/spikingflow/>`_：